 I’ve spent the last few months putting together an all new book on one of the most-requested topics we get at Marathon Handbook . . .
 How to run a marathon in under four hours.

-Earlier this year, I wrote this blog post on the subject (which has since went on to become the most popular on the site) and I realised it was something people were really interested in.
-Training for a marathon, in general, is a huge topic that I can barely cover in a blog post.
-Therefore I decided the best thing to do was to build an entire book that covers every step of the way of preparing for and running a marathon – specifically for people who want to run one in under four hours.
+After receiving so many recquest on the subject, I decided the best thing to do was to build an entire book that covers every step of the way of preparing for and running a marathon – specifically for people who want to run one in under four hours.